 In a traditional sale, any offer you receive that is financed by a loan must have an inspection.
 Since the people buying your home will take out a loan from the bank to cover their purchase, the bank has to know that they’re making a solid investment.

-An inspection will be conducted, and depending on what the inspector finds, you’ll be required to make improvements, which typically average between $20,000-$40,000, but can go much higher depending on the state of your home.
+An inspection will be conducted and depending on what the inspector finds, you’ll be required to make improvements.
+Improvements can average between $20,000-$40,000 but can go much higher depending on the state of your home.
 You may either complete the repairs yourself, or the estimated cost of repairs can be taken out of the original offer.

-In an as-is sale, your home is being purchased as-is.
+As the name suggests, with an as-is home sale, your home is being purchased as-is.
 Since a real estate investor will be paying in cash, with no help from the bank, they don’t need to have an inspection done.
 This means you won’t have to make any repairs.
-Again, all the money from an as-is offer goes straight into your pocket.
+Again, all the money from an as-is home sale goes straight into your pocket.

 If the lender’s appraisal comes back as less than what the buyers are offering to pay for your home, the buyers will ask for a concession or price reduction.
 Without a price reduction, they will be unable to take out a loan for your home and must back out of the sale.

-In an as-is sale, no banks are involved.
-The buyer has the money they need to purchase your home on-hand, and they require no loans.
-As such, they won’t have the home appraised, and will simply pay you for the agreed upon price.
+In an as-is home sale, no banks are involved.
+The buyer has the money they need to purchase your home on hand, and they require no loans.
+As such, they won’t have the home appraised and will simply pay you for the agreed-upon price.

 Depending on your situation, the time to close is an important aspect of a home sale.
 If your home is in danger of foreclosure or if you need to move to a new location quickly you may not have time to wait around for your home to close.
 Here’s the difference between the two sale options:

-You can name your closing date.
-Again, because an as-is sale is a direct transaction done between you and the buyer, with no middlemen or unnecessary paperwork, it can be done quickly and on your timeline.
+You can name your closing date with an as-is home sale.
+Again, because an as-is home sale is a direct transaction done between you and the buyer, with no middlemen or unnecessary paperwork, it can be done quickly and on your timeline.

 It’s important to remember that when you sell your home on the market, all of that $125,000 won’t go into your pocket.
 You’ll have to pay for: